Introduction and Overview

 Abortion: Too Often Inaccessible

-Manual Vacuum Aspiration: Clinical Overview First-trimester surgical abortion is performed using one of two methods: Vacuum aspiration (also known as “suction curettage”) or sharp curettage (also known as D&C).
+Manual Vacuum Aspiration: Clinical Overview First-trimester surgical abortion is performed using one of two methods: A vacuum aspiration (also known as “suction curettage”) or sharp curettage (also known as D&C).
 Vacuum aspiration uses an electric pump or manual aspirator to create a vacuum, and the uterine contents and lining are removed through a cannula (PATH, 1994).
-Because vacuum aspiration is the safest method for performing first-trimester abortion, it is the most common method used in industrialized countries.
-Vacuum aspiration is used for about 97 percent of first-trimester abortions in the United States; Canada, China, New Zealand, Singapore and other countries use vacuum aspiration for almost all first- trimester surgical abortions (Greenslade et al., 1993b). ”Health service managers should make every effort to replacesharp curettage with vacuum aspiration.”
+Because vacuum aspiration is the safest method for performing a first-trimester abortion, it is the most common method used in industrialized countries.
+Vacuum aspiration is used for about 97 percent of first-trimester abortions in the United States; Canada, China, New Zealand, Singapore, and other countries use vacuum aspiration for almost all first-trimester surgical abortions (Greenslade et al., 1993b).
+“Health service managers should make every effort to replace sharp curettage with vacuum aspiration.”
 (IPPF, 2001)

 Summary of MVA Performance

 Mechanism of Action.
 A cannula is attached to the vacuum aspirator and inserted through the cervix.
-The contents of the uterus are aspirated using vacuum equivalent to that produced by an electric vacuum aspiration pump.
-Indications for Use.
+The contents of the uterus are aspirated using a vacuum equivalent to that produced by an electric vacuum aspiration pump.

 MVA for Early Abortion

 Providers should always follow any prescribed precautions for medications and procedures.
 The conditions requiring precautions for MVA procedures are similar to those of other surgical first-trimester abortions and potential complications are the same.
 About 98 percent of vacuum aspiration procedures occur without complications (Cates and Grimes, 1981; Laufe, 1977; Freedman et al., 1986).
-Vacuum aspiration results in 4 significantly fewer complications than D&C, including incidences of excessive blood loss, pelvic infection, cervical injury and uterine perforation (Cates and Grimes, 1981; Laufe, 1977; Freedman et al., 1986).
+Vacuum aspiration results in 4 significantly fewer complications than D&C, including incidences of excessive blood loss, pelvic infection, cervical injury, and uterine perforation (Cates and Grimes, 1981; Laufe, 1977; Freedman et al., 1986).
 A major study of 50,000 vacuum aspirations performed in the U.S. found that “incidence of excessive blood loss was 50 [percent] lower with vacuum aspiration than with sharp curettage (0.5 compared to 1.0 complications per 100 procedures)” (Tietze and Lewit, 1972).
 WHO now recommends MVA as the preferred method of uterine evacuation, suggesting that sharp curettage be used only if MVA is not available (WHO, 2000).
 (See Table 2 for data on the safety of MVA compared with sharp curettage.)
 Studies on the safety of vacuum aspirations have found extremely low complication rates.
 For example, safety data from 170,000 first-trimester EVA procedures performed at three U.S. outpatient clinics over a 16-year period found a rate of nine complications per 1,000 procedures, with only 0.7 complications per 1,000 procedures requiring hospitalization and no deaths (Hakim-Elahi et al, 1990).
 Similarly, a report on 12,888 MVA procedures occurring in 21 countries found an immediate complication rate of 0.8 per 100 procedures, and no deaths (Laufe, 1977).
 Specific data on the safety of MVA find few complications associated with the method.
 In general, MVA demonstrates the same level of safety as EVA, and greater safety than sharp curettage (Laufe, 1977; Freedman et al., 1986).
 (See Table 3.)
-A recent Vietnamese study examined 210 first-trimester MVA abortions and included extensive follow up.
-Patients completed a daily symptom diary for seven days after the MVA, and were inter- BLE 2:fety Data for Vacuum Aspiration (VA) and viewed by a health care provider weekly for five weeks.
+A recent Vietnamese study examined 210 first-trimester MVA abortions and included extensive follow-up.
+Patients completed a daily symptom diary for seven days after the MVA and data for Vacuum Aspiration (VA) was viewed by a health care provider weekly for five weeks.
 No serious complications such as infection or heavy bleeding occurred among the study group (Do et al., 1998).
 MVA remains a safe procedure when practiced in the primary care setting.
 One doctor in independent family practice examined the complication rates of 1,677 MVA abortions performed in this setting.
-MVA was 99.5 percent effective, with a minor complication rate of 1.25 per 100 procedures; minor complications included infection (12 cases), retained products of conception (8 cases) and other complications not requiring hospitalization (1 case).
+MVA was 99.5 percent effective, with a minor complication rate of 1.25 per 100 procedures; minor complications included infection (12 cases), retained products of conception (8 cases), and other complications not requiring hospitalization (1 case).
 These minor complications were easily treated, and there were no major complications or deaths among the procedures reviewed.
-The authors con ABLE 3:afety of Manual Vacuum piration (per 100 procedur clude that MVA may be safely and effectively provided in the primary office setting (Westfall et al., 1998).
+The author’s Safety of Manual Vacuum aspiration (per 100 procedure includes that MVA may be safely and effectively provided in the primary office setting (Westfall et al., 1998).

 Patients are Highly Satisfied with MVA